 What can I do to prevent seasonal allergies in my pet?

 - Bathe your pet once or twice a week.
-Bathing your pet helps remove environmental allergens, bacteria, and oil.
+Bathing your cat or dog helps remove environmental allergens, bacteria, and oil.
 In the PetMD post, Top 5 Treatments For Your Pet’s Allergies, Dr. Patrick Mahaney also suggests a leave-on-conditioner or veterinary-prescribed topical treatment to help manage general or localized skin irritation.

 - Choose pet food wisely and give omega 3 fatty acid supplements.
 Skin allergies usually correlate to our environment, but can also be associated with the foods our pets ingest.
 Mahaney recommends diets that are “human-grade and whole-food,” pointing out that some pet foods can contain undesirable contaminants that contribute to allergies.
 Fish oil derived Omega-3 fatty acids have a natural anti-inflammatory effect, and can boost healthy lipid layers in your dog’s skin to help protect him from allergens.
 Our vet recommended giving fish oil prior to the spring season as a preventative measure.